camjay99/xiangtaoxu.github.io/index.md

 ## NEWS
 <!-- New papers, new awards, new lab member, media -->
 ---
+- Congratulations to [Cameron Coles](https://xiangtaoxu.eeb.cornell.edu/members/cameron-coles.html) for receiving the prestigious [Computational Science Graduate Fellowship](https://www.krellinst.org/csgf/) of DOE, which will cover him for 4 years!

+- Welcome Prof. [Pieter Zuidema](https://www.wur.nl/en/persons/pieter-prof.dr.-pa-pieter-zuidema.htm) from the Wageningen University to spend a month in our lab to collaborate on tree ring data and ecosystem modeling!

 - BioM2 lab partipated in the 1st East Regional Dynamic Global Vegetation Model Conference ([ER-DGVM-C](https://aimesproject.org/erdgvmc_2023/)).
 Lab member Xiaoting Li was awarded the best oral presentation on her work of alpine phenology! *- March 2023*